apify/apify-docs/docs/schedules.md

 ## [](#setting-up) Setting up a new schedule

-Before setting up a new schedule, you should have the [actor](https://docs.apify.com/actors) or [task](https://docs.apify.com/tasks) you want to run prepared.
+Before setting up a new schedule, you should have the [actor](https://docs.apify.com/actors) or [task](https://docs.apify.com/tasks) you want to schedule prepared and tested.

 As an example, we are going to schedule a monthly SEO audit on the Apify domain using the [SEO audit](https://apify.com/drobnikj/seo-audit-tool) actor.
 On the actor's detail page, we'll click `Try it for free`, which redirects us back to the Apify platform and [creates a new task](https://docs.apify.com/actors/tasks/create).